Beat the Arizona Heat: Complete Insulation Guide

 - R-Value: R-3.5 to R-3.7 per inch

-- Best for: Interior walls, sound dampening
+- Best For: Interior walls, sound dampening

 - More affordable than closed-cell